ngiger/salt-elexis/readme.md

 * Setup of user homes
 * Installation of Elexis3 OpenSource.
 Creates Desktop icons
 * Installation of MedElexis.
 License File and ZIP must reside on server.
 Creates Desktop icons.
-* hinclient with setup of a corresponding thunderbird mail configuration
+* HIN-client with setup of a corresponding thunderbird mail configuration
 * ssmtp

 ### Optional features